rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

-Geo-reference data is in the **Location** class in Darwin Core, but the class has too many properties to fit in a single screenshot and Specify has a separate table for it (at least for some of the properties).
+Geo-reference data is in the **Location** class in Darwin Core, but the class has too many properties to fit in a single screenshot and Specify has a separate table for at least some of the geo-reference related properties.

 #### coordinateUncertaintyInMeters

-We – and some other Australian herbaria – have traditionally used a rather crude rank system to record coordinate uncertainty:
+We – and some other Australian herbaria – have traditionally used a – now seeming rather crude – rank system to record coordinate uncertainty:

 - 1: &lt; 50 m
 - 2: 50–1000 m